-Send us a message through our contact page with the subject “CSA,” and let us know that you’d like to reserve a share.
-We’ll email you back to confirm your spot (or let you know you’re on the wait list) and give you details on how to make your payment.
+Send us a message through our contact page with the subject “CSA,” and let us know that you’re interested.
+If we’re currently accepting sign ups, we’ll email you back to confirm your spot (or let you know you’re on the wait list) and give you details on how to make your payment.
 Otherwise we’ll add your name to the CSA email list, so you’ll be among the first to know when our next session goes on sale.

-We only have a limited number of shares available; if you miss out on the current session please check back!
-We hope to expand availability in Winter 2021.
+We only have a limited number of shares available; if you miss out on the upcoming session please check back!
+We hope to expand availability in future sessions.
 In the meantime, you can still purchase our produce through our partner restaurant, the ZaoZe pop-up at Tao Yuan.

 Any other questions?
 Please reach out through our contact page and we’ll get back to you as soon as possible.